16 Aug Thailand Travel Itinerary to save you a ton of time

 Train is not the most popular way to travel in Thailand these days but it sure is cheap.
 Trains do not connect all cities except the major ones.
 But if you want to take an overnight train to Surat Thani or Chiang Mai, it’s a great way to enjoy the Thai landscape along with a great local experience.
 Book train tickets here.

 Apart from Air, Bus is the second most popular mode of transportation.
 These connect almost every part of Thailand with fantastic highways.
-Some of the new buses are so equipped that they have toilets, attendants, blanket, TV, neck pillow, snacks, and even a simple complimentary dinner.
+Some of the new buses are so equipped that they have toilets, attendants, blankets, a TV, a neck pillow, snacks, and even a simple complimentary dinner.
 You can book buses in Thailand on Bookaway.com or 12go.asia.com with some additional service fees.

 A great way to travel inside Thailand independently is by renting a car and driving yourself if you are comfortable driving on south-east Asian roads.
 This gives you a lot of flexibility to stay at places as long as you want and wander to remote corners to enjoy the Thai countryside.
 Cars on rent are widely available in most Thai cities.
 If you wish to book online you can head over to discovercars.com